 Parking on campus can be a challenge, especially if your university is situated in a busy town.
 Non-students may take up a lot of the spots, meaning you could end up driving around and missing your lecture.
 And then there’s the challenges that city driving can bring.
 So, make sure you’re 100% confident in driving around your campus before settling on driving to university.

 Thinking of driving to and from campus?
 Make sure your car is insured, so you’re protected in the event of accidental damage, breakdown or personal accident.
-Check out our student car insurance and get a quote.
+Check out student car insurance.

 Catching the bus or train